 Can you visit Avebury and Stonehenge on the same day?

 It is possible to visit both Stonehenge and Avebury on the same day, but it will be rushed.
 Keep in mind that there are many associated sites that are also worth visiting.
 If possible, it’s best to plan a weekend in Wiltshire.
 Even then, you will wish you had more time!

 If you are planning to visit Avebury and Stonehenge on the same trip, it is best that you drive.
 It is only a 40-minute drive from Avebury to Stonehenge, but there are no viable public transportation options.
 If you enjoy long walks, you might want to do the 26-mile long Avebury to Stonehenge walk.
 Click here for a detailed map designed specifically for walkers.

 If you prefer to have your visit organized for you, there are a few different tours of Avebury available.
+This is probably your best option if you just want to do an Avebury day trip.
 As you might expect, the tours only take you to the highlights in Avebury, not all the sites I mention in this post.
 All of the tours also go to Stonehenge, and some tours also allow you to see other tourists attractions.
 Here are some Avebury tours from London to choose from: